tmahmood-42/116Lab3/README.md

-# Current Status
+# Progress Update

-Progress of Lab 3 Code
+April 6, 2023 12:18 AM

-Check Version 0.3, for readable CSV file and adding to an array
+  -Version_0.3 Main File takes in CSV File and Adds to Array